Multiloop functional renormalization group from single bosons

 For weak to intermediate couplings, we find quantitatively accurate results that depend only slightly on the choice of the cutoff function at loop convergence.

-The paper is organized as follows: In Sec.~\ref{sec:Method} we introduce the multiloop SBE fRG formalism, providing a brief review of the notational conventions, the SBE decomposition, and the flow equations both in diagrammatic and physical channels.
-In Sec.~\ref{sec:NumericalImplementation}, we present the application the 2D Hubbard model together with its algorithmic implementation.
-We then present the results in Sec.~\ref{sec:Results} for the susceptibilities and the Yukawa couplings, both at half filling and finite doping.
-In particular, we i) discuss the multiloop convergence and the cutoff independence in the SBE approximation, ii) assess the accuracy of this numerically very advantageous approximation, by comparing to results from the parquet approximation, and iii) investigate the temperature dependence in proximity of the van Hove singularity.
+The paper is organized as follows: In Sec.~\ref{sec:Method}, we introduce the multiloop SBE fRG formalism, providing a brief review of the notational conventions, the SBE decomposition, and the flow equations both in diagrammatic and physical channels.
+In Sec.~\ref{sec:NumericalImplementation}, we present the application to the 2D Hubbard model together with its algorithmic implementation.
+We then present the results for the susceptibilities and the Yukawa couplings in Sec.~\ref{sec:Results}, both at half filling and finite doping.
+In particular, we i) discuss the multiloop convergence and the cutoff dependence in the SBE approximation, ii) assess the accuracy of this numerically very advantageous approximation, by comparing to results from the parquet approximation, and iii) investigate the temperature dependence in the vicinity of the van Hove singularity.
 We finally conclude with a summary and an outlook in Sec.~\ref{sec:Conclusion}.